SS The Emerald: 1958–1971: Santa Rosa

 The new Santa Rosa and Santa Paula entered service on the New York to South America and the Caribbean for Grace Line.
 The Santa Rosa made its maiden voyage on Oct.
 10, 1958, when it became the largest ship ever to make the voyage up the Hudson River to Albany, N.Y.
 She also became the first major passenger liner to make her maiden appearance in New York harbor from the north.

 Collision with SS Valchem

 In the early morning hours of March 26, 1959, Santa Rosa was returning to New York in heavy fog.
 She was 22 miles east of Atlantic City, N.J., when she collided with the tanker SS Valchem.
-No one was injured on the liner but four crewman on the tanker was killed and 16 were injured.
-Santa Rosa’s bow punched a cavity extending halfway into the tanker and caused flooding of the lower engine room with resultant loss of power.
+No one was injured on the liner but four crewmen on the tanker were killed and 16 were injured.
+Santa Rosa's bow punched a cavity extending halfway into the tanker and caused flooding of the lower engine room with resultant loss of power.
 Two boilers were also demolished.
-The funnel of the Valchem and adjacent vents were scooped off the tanker and carried onto Santa Rosa’s bow.
+The funnel of the Valchem and adjacent vents were scooped off the tanker and carried onto Santa Rosa's bow.
 Santa Rosa sustained heavy damage but was repaired and returned to service.